Installing and Using Tailwind CSS 4.0

 1. When using the Play CDN, how are Tailwind CSS classes compiled?

-1. When using the Tailwind CLI, which file contains the base, components and utilities directives?
+1. When using the Tailwind CLI, which file imports the Tailwind CSS styles?

 1. What does the --watch flag do in the Tailwind CLI command?